jberkel/presentation-scala-on-android/hello/hello.md

 # It works ?

-* Java is mature, stable ... and also boring
+* Java is mature, stable ... and also a bit boring.
 * Java 1.0 released in 1996 (16 years ago!)
 * Slow Java Community Process, even slower with Oracle
 * Java 8 won't ship until Summer 2013 (earliest)